kalona/polars-for-data-science-oreilly-course/README.md

 This README provides instructions for installing the required packages, as well as downloading the data files which are used throughout the course.

-If you have any questions or run into any issues while working through the course, please write me on [LinkedIn](https://www.linkedin.com/in/benjamin-feifke/), or by email at ben@beyonddataconsulting.io.

 ## Course Overview

 - **Introduction**: Understand what makes Polars a groundbreaking technology for data science, where it sits in the landscape of data science tooling, and have an intuition of the syntax differences between Polars, Pandas, and SQL.